All spherically symmetric charged anisotropic solutions for compact star: Acknowledgement

 \section{Acknowledgement}

-The author SR is thankful to the authority of Inter-University Centre for Astronomy and Astrophysics, Pune, India for providing him Associateship programme under which a part of this work was carried out.
+SKM acknowledges support from the Authority of University of Nizwa, Nizwa, Sultanate of Oman.
+Also the author SR is thankful to the authority of Inter-University Centre for Astronomy and Astrophysics, Pune, India for providing him Associateship programme under which a part of this work was carried out.